artem-ii/juselius22/behavioral-clustering/README.md

 | 7 | 24.037299 | 80.50 |
 | 8 | 24.811673 | 85.50 |
 | 9 | 23.312965 | 78.80 |

+However, the BGM algorithm is a variational inference algorithm.
+I provided 10 clusters and expected that it would only use a few.
+It would be seen as zero weights assigned to clusters.
+But I got the following result:
+    array([0.07, 0.11, 0.09, 0.15, 0.08, 0.08, 0.13, 0.07, 0.11, 0.11])